Why Croatia is the Ultimate Indie Travel Destination for Families

-Great beaches, simple restaurants, and a laid-back mentality make for a country that – while not always child-equipped – is certainly child-friendly
+Jane Graham, a mother of four, gives us her take on indie travel in Croatia where great beaches, simple restaurants, and a laid-back mentality make for a destination that while not always child-equipped, is certainly child-friendly

-Let’s be honest, taking a family vacation can sometimes be a far cry from the relaxing getaway beach adventure you’d hoped, especially if you opt to travel independently.
-There’s no babysitting service, and all the things you do at home (including laundry) still need to get done.
+Let’s be honest, taking a family vacation can sometimes be a far cry from the relaxing beach getaway you’d hoped for, especially if you opt to travel independently.
+There’s no babysitting service, and everything you do at home (including laundry) still needs to get done.

-Don’t be put off by the relatives and friends; however, who suggest that once you’ve got kids, you need to have a charter firm take care of it all.
-Routine is fine for 11 months of the year, but kids thrive on novelty and react badly to someone else’s rigid guidelines.
-Finding a country you all like, one where there’s room to accommodate everyone’s wishes, can make all the difference.
-For our family, we found that in Croatia.
+Even so, you shouldn’t be put off by well-meaning relatives and friends, who may suggest that once you’ve got kids, you’ll need a charter firm to take care of it all.
+Routine may be fine for 11 months of the year, but kids thrive on novelty and react badly to rigid itineraries and guidelines on vacation.
+Finding a country everyone likes, where there’s room to accommodate everyone’s wishes, can make all the difference.
+For our family, that country’s Croatia.

-While English-speaking travelers have been slower to learn the charms of this Baltic country, German, Slovenian, Austrian, and Italian visitors have been coming in increasing numbers every summer since the war ended.
-With a warm Mediterranean climate, great resorts and beaches, a clear blue sea, beautiful islands, and rough, dramatic landscapes, Croatia can rival its Mediterranean neighbors as a top destination.
+While English-speaking travelers have been slower to seek out the charms of this Baltic country, German, Slovenian, Austrian, and Italian visitors have been coming in increasing numbers every summer since the war ended.
+With its warm Mediterranean climate, great resorts and beaches, clear blue sea, beautiful islands, and rough and dramatic landscapes, Croatia certainly rivals its Mediterranean neighbors as a top destination.

-Traveling with four kids, we found Croatia’s Catholic heritage worked for us, particularly with the older generation, who were pleased to see the visible promotion of large families.
-At a gourmet restaurant in Stari Grad, the husband-and-wife kitchen team had our children crawling across the 500-year-old stone flagged floor with their own kids, while a gently teasing waiter’s jokes never seemed to get old even on the third occasion we dined there.
+Traveling with four kids, we found Croatia’s Catholic heritage worked in our favor, particularly with the older generation, who were pleased to see our very visible promotion of large families.
+At a gourmet restaurant in Stari Grad, the husband-and-wife kitchen team had our children crawling across the 500-year-old stone flagged floor with their own kids, while a gently teasing waiter’s jokes never seemed to get old, not even on the third occasion we dined there.
 Let your kids find their own “funny man” waiter, and they’ll want to eat in the same konoba every night.

 Dining out is simple

 Eating out is easy in Croatia, even with kids, and fairly cheap.
-Most towns, even the smallest ones, will have a broad sweep of outside cafes and restaurants, usually along the riva waterfront or in small, ancient squares.
+Most towns, even the smallest ones, will have a broad sweep of cafes and restaurants with outdoor space, usually along the riva waterfront or in small, ancient squares.
 Groups of kids playing boisterously while their parents finish eating are a common sight.

-The food meanwhile, is great for kids.
-Try them on one of the country’s specialties, cevapcicis – lightly-spiced meat sticks that all children seem to love.
+Meanwhile, the food is great for kids.
+Try them on one of the country’s specialties, cevapcicis – lightly spiced meat sticks that all children seem to love.
 Pljeskavica meanwhile is similar to a burger, while raznijici are bite-sized pieces of pork meat on skewers.
 And don’t forget the old stand-by served in almost every restaurant – pizza!

-One word of warning about cafe prices.
-While beer and wine may be cheap, soft drinks and juices can get expensive when you’re buying a family round.
+A word of warning about cafe prices: While beer and wine may be cheap, soft drinks and juices can get expensive when you’re buying a family round.
 If you can, encourage your kids to drink water, bottled or tap (either is perfectly safe to drink).

 Give the generic, overpriced supermarket ice creams a miss and treat your kids at a slasticarna, or ice cream parlor, at least one of which can be found in every town.
-Croatia excels in cheap, wonderful Italian-style gelato ice cream – and free entertainment from those who serve it.
+Cheap, wonderful Italian-style gelato ice cream and free entertainment from those who serve it is available all around Croatia.
 In Supetar, the man tossing his ice cream into the air and catching it in the middle of the road had my kids enthralled and in fits of laughter when he missed.

-When to go: If you can, try to come a little off-season.
+When to go: If you can, try to come slightly off-season.
 The intense heat of August can be too much for smaller children, and the crowds can make moving around harder.
 In June, for example, restaurants are much friendlier and beaches less busy.